tablesandwaves/automata-studies/chord-melody-interaction/README.md

 ### Install Node Dependencies

-You will need to install two packages and their dependencies:
+You will need to install three packages and their dependencies:

 ```bash
 $ npm install